ikeda042/GeneralDataAnalyses/README.md

     <img src="images/growth_curve_od600_raw.png" width="70%">
 </div>

+The exponential phase in this case is where OD600 is in between 0.01 and 0.10, therefore we only focus on the area.

 Assume that the cell math icreases ecponentially at the phase, we set a fitting model given by:

 $X = e^{\mu t + \theta}$